burnedpopcorn/sonic3air-webport/README.md

 If you want to run this locally, use something like python to run a temporary web server on your machine

 To do this using Python, you do by
+- Again, Get the files from this repo (Code -> Download ZIP)
 - Entering the directory containing sonic3air_web.html and other files and typing the command python3 -m http.server in the linux terminal or py -m http.server for windows powershell given you installed python
 - At which point you can enter http://localhost:8000/sonic3air_web.html to play the game locally